 Slots

-The UI customization API is largely enabled through the concept of slots.
-These are passed to the SDK as part of load configuration using the ui property.
+The UI customization API is built around slots.
+Pass them to the SDK as part of the load configuration using the ui property:

 NutrientViewer.load({